zackshapiro/thoughts/things-that-i-believe.md

 ### Relationships
 * Fidelity is of the utmost importance.
-* People are people.
-We're all going through the same things.
-You have nothing to lose by reaching out.
+* We're all going through the same things.
+Reach out.
+The worst you can get is a 'no.'
 * Marriage should be extended to everyone.